Mustafasohail7/aMAZEing/README.md

 # aMAZEing
-A maze game made in python
+A maze game made in python for CS102: Data Structures and Algorithms